-Chris, our future son-in-law, is quietly amused by many of the things that he witnesses in our home.
-A prime source for his merriment is our flexible usage of the word “box.”
-In our vernacular, “box” can be virtually any device that is electronic in nature:
+Several years ago, Chris, our soon to be in son-in-law (at that time), was quietly amused by many of the things that he witnessed in our home.
+A prime source for his merriment was our flexible usage of the word “box.”
+In our vernacular, box can be virtually any device that is electronic in nature:

-- The garage door opener is the box.
+- The garage door opener was the box.

-- The DVR (digital video recorder) is the box.
+- The DVR (digital video recorder) was the box.

-- Each of our 5 remotes is the box.
-(We need all 5, because the universal remote is actually only semi-universal.)
+- Each of our 5 remotes was the box.
+(We needed all 5, because the universal remote was actually only semi-universal.)

 I want to give full and deserving credit to my wife for initiating and propagating this simple, yet curious naming custom.
-Yet, to be sure, I have easily and unknowing adopted her minimalist identification convention.
-Strangely, there is seldom any confusion as to which particular box is being referenced at a given time or situation.
+Yet, to be sure, I had easily and unknowingly adopted her minimalist identification convention.
+Strangely, there was seldom any confusion as to which particular box is being referenced at a given time or situation.

-Sometimes, my bride is able to skillfully use “the box” twice in the same sentence, but referencing two different entities, as in:
+Sometimes, my bride was able to skillfully use “the box” twice in the same sentence, but referencing two different entities, as in: